 - New solutions and insight into utility problems

 - Identification of new talent for staffing and/or contracting

 - Proactive and progressive approach to problem solving

 - Minimized risk for innovative technologies (e.g., through research and piloting) for faster adoption and cost savings

 Research Project Highlight

-LIFT created a university-utility partnership program to communicate best practices, challenges, and successes of university-utility collaboration to advance water research and innovation.
-LIFT is also working in collaboration with a number of prominent water organizations to develop tools and resources that support the university-utility partnership program.
+We created a university-utility partnership program to communicate best practices, challenges, and successes of university-utility collaboration to advance water research and innovation.
+We're also working in collaboration with a number of prominent water organizations to develop tools and resources that support the university-utility partnership program.